 The Park Central Hotel or the “Blue Jewel” is taller than the others that I just mentioned.
 It was built in 1937, and it has seven floors that make it a landmark along Ocean Drive.
 The lobby is stunning, check out its typical Art Deco Design elements and the stunning geometrically paved Terrazzo floor.

 The McAlpin is painted with a romantic pastel pink and turquoise.
 It is now part of the Hilton Grand Vacation Club – It’s one of the South Beaches’ most famous, and most photographed buildings in the Art Deco District.
-It’s another typical manifesto of Art Deco architecture with all its textbook features: symmetrical facade, decorative elements using geometric patterns, solid colors, and horizontal eyebrows on the windows that are simply a classic.
+It’s another typical manifesto of Art Deco architecture with all its textbook features: symmetrical facade, decorative elements using geometric patterns, solid colors, and horizontal eyebrows on the windows that are simply classic.

 The Bass Museum was built in 1930 and it was a public library and arts center.
 Designed by architect Russell Pancoast, it showcases symmetry from the garden to the front wall.
 From the facade, you will see distinctively fossilized Paleolithic coral and bas relief decorations created by artist Gustav Boland.

 If you look closer, you will see beautiful carvings on the wall, depicting the Spanish conquest, pelican, cruise ships, boats, and airplanes.
-Now, the building is a contemporary art museum with an art collection of artists including artworks from Europe in the 15th to present, and textiles, tapestries, and artifacts from all over the world.
+Now, the building is a contemporary art museum with an art collection of artists including artworks from Europe from the 15th to the present, and textiles, tapestries, and artifacts from all over the world.

 The Cadillac Hotel